California DMV Points System: How does it Work?

 • 8 points in 3-years

-Getting these many points in the short period of time makes you a negligent operator usually resulting in a suspended license for 6-months.
+Getting these many points in a short period makes you a negligent operator, usually resulting in a suspended license for 6-months.
 At this point, you’ll need to go through a license reinstatement.

-You will experience automatic suspensions from items like driving without insurance, DUI, refusing a field test, or failing to appear in court for violations.
+You will experience automatic suspensions for driving without insurance, DUI, refusing a field test, or failing to appear in court for violations.
 Teen and CDL drivers face harsher penalties.

 CA Driver Point Violations and Penalties